EdAyers/mathlib/docs/unicode.md

 U+2140  ⅀ ⅁ ⅂ ⅃ ⅄ ⅅ ⅆ ⅇ ⅈ ⅉ ⅊ ⅋ ⅌ ⅍ ⅎ ⅏
 ```
 ## Chart __1D400–1D7FF__
 All of the following characters are exclusively in the `U+1D400–1D7FF` chart.
-I have ommitted the characters that don't look good in my font (PragmataPro) and which are not allowed in Lean.
+I have omitted the characters that don't look good in my font (PragmataPro) and which are not allowed in Lean.
-I have also ommitted characters that clash with the `letterlike symbols` chart.
+I have also omitted characters that clash with the `letterlike symbols` chart.
 <!--
 ### Mathematical Bold
 [WARNING] These are not in Lean yet.